j34-chapman/Guard/docs/planning.md

 ![Guard Logo](https://user-images.githubusercontent.com/86235504/140732953-5a7f07b3-4f4c-42a9-8275-015084d988aa.png)

 ### Problem statement
 TODO: Replace the example text like this with text that describes your project.
 What is the problem to be addressed?
+Test

 According to 'Plan International' - a charity for children and equality for girls, almost two thirds of adult women (63%) in Britain say they feel unsafe walking alone after dark.
 Almost half (48%) felt the same way when they were of school age.